 The 2017 USDA Ag Census data has been used as a benchmark to measure penetration of the Association's marketing efforts.
 The census data indicated that of those farms with debt in our Association territory, 21.1 percent were young, 31.2 percent were beginning and 78.8 percent were small.
-Comparatively, as of December 31, 2019, the demographics of the Association's agricultural portfolio contained 14,098 loans, of which by definition 3,215 or 22.8 percent were young, 3,808 or 27.0 percent were beginning and 6,986 or 49.6 percent were small.
+Comparatively, as of December 31, 2020, the demographics of the Association's agricultural portfolio contained 14,744 loans, of which by definition 3,375 or 22.9 percent were young, 3,971 or 26.9 percent were beginning and 7,500 or 50.9 percent were small.

-One slight difference between the Census and the Association's YBS information is the Census data is based on number of farms, whereas the Association's YBS information is based on number of loans.
+One difference between the Census and the Association's YBS information is the Census data is based on number of farms, whereas the Association's YBS information is based on number of loans.

-The Association's SmartStart program encourages young farmers or those who are both beginning and small farmers to invest in business and financial management education to enhance their success, while lowering the Association's risk in lending to this market segment.
-In 2019, the Association implemented a series of enhancements to SmartStart, which offers interest rate reductions to young or beginning and small farmers based on completion of educational activities.
-Program enhancements included:
+Since 2009, the Association's SmartStart program encouraged young farmers or those who are both beginning and small farmers to invest in business and financial management education to enhance their success, while lowering the Association's risk in lending to this market segment.
+While the program has served a number of YBS farmers over the years, including 1,462 registered SmartStart participants with eight SmartStart loans closed in 2020 totaling \$788,426, the Association is discontinuing SmartStart in 2021 and refocusing efforts on a new YBS incentive program.